vipinbihari/blog_cms/project_status.md

 **Implementation Status**: Completed

-The basic structure of the Astro project has been implemented, following the architecture specified in the PRD.
+The basic structure of the Astro project has been implemented and completely refactored into a configurable template system.
 This includes:

 - `astro.config.mjs` for Astro configuration with MDX, React, Tailwind, and SEO integrations
-- `tailwind.config.mjs` for styling configuration
+- `tailwind.config.mjs` for styling configuration with dynamic theme support
 - `tsconfig.json` for TypeScript configuration
-- Directory structure according to PRD
+- Modular directory structure with configurable components and utilities
+- Complete migration from hardcoded content to configuration-driven system

 ## Function Documentation Template